DoTheEvo/veeam-prometheus-grafana/README.md

   There is an issue of being unable to get the correct size for agent based backups that target specific folders.
 If the backup target would be entire machine or a partition, the data would be correct.<br>
-  To get at least some approximation, the size of the last vbk file multiplied by `1.3` is used in the report.
-  `1.3` to account for some compression and deduplication.
+  To get at least some approximation, the size of the last vbk file is used, multiplied by `1.3` to account for some compression.
 * Backup size - the combined size of all backups of the job.

 # DEPLOY.cmd file